 *Take a good, hard look at your finances and possessions.
 The truth is typically laid bare when you face what you make verses what you are really spending your money on.
 It is often surprising how $5 here and there can add up to hundreds of dollars over the course of a year.

 *Many Americans are living paycheck to paycheck and swimming in credit card debt.
 Do not be fooled by those that live a seemingly lavish lifestyle.
 Wealth and lack of wealth are often disguised and deceptive in appearance.
+Save and invest, especially from a young age so you can benefit from compounding.

 Someone who lives in a smaller, modest house or drives an old car, may be able to retire at a young age or have tons of funds saved up while the person who constantly has a new piece of jewelry or a new car, may have maxed out credit cards or be living right on the edge of financial disaster.
 Do not get caught up in the comparison race or superficial appearances in society.